 While internal audits support governance and help management strengthen controls, statutory audits remain the primary mechanism for financial compliance and external assurance in Dubai and across the UAE.

-The company appoints a licensed, independent audit firm.
-In the UAE, auditors must be registered with the Ministry of Economy (mainland) or the relevant free zone authority (free zone entities).
+The company appoints a licensed, independent audit firm, registered with the Ministry of Economy (mainland) or the relevant free zone authority.
 The auditor must be fully independent of the company.

-The auditor conducts an initial assessment of the business — its industry, operations, financial systems, and risk profile.
-This informs the audit plan: areas of focus, materiality thresholds, and the overall scope of testing.
+The auditor assesses the business — industry, operations, financial systems, and risk profile — to define the scope, materiality thresholds, and focus areas.

 The auditor reviews financial records, bank statements, invoices, contracts, and accounting entries.
-Substantive testing is applied to material balances and transactions.
-Internal controls are assessed for design and operating effectiveness.
+Substantive testing is applied to material balances and transactions, and internal controls are assessed.

 The auditor evaluates whether financial statements comply with IFRS and applicable UAE regulations.
-Discrepancies, control weaknesses, and areas of non-compliance are identified and documented.
+Discrepancies, control weaknesses, and non-compliance areas are identified and documented.

-The auditor issues a formal Audit Report expressing an opinion on whether the financial statements present a true and fair view.
-The report may be unqualified (clean), qualified, adverse, or a disclaimer of opinion — depending on findings.
+The auditor issues a formal Audit Report expressing an opinion on whether the financial statements present a true and fair view — unqualified (clean), qualified, adverse, or a disclaimer of opinion.

-In addition to the statutory opinion, the auditor provides a Management Letter outlining key observations, internal control gaps, and practical recommendations — a valuable governance tool separate from the audit opinion itself.
+Alongside the statutory opinion, the auditor provides a Management Letter outlining key observations, control gaps, and practical recommendations — a valuable governance tool separate from the audit opinion itself.

-Beyond regulatory compliance, a statutory audit delivers genuine business value that strengthens your organisation’s financial credibility and governance.
+Beyond regulatory compliance, a statutory audit delivers genuine business value that strengthens your organization’s financial credibility and governance.

 Audited accounts provide a verified, reliable picture of your company’s financial health — for management, shareholders, and all external parties relying on your reports.